wballard/VariableSky/api.markdown

   2. mutated
   3. saved
   4. data
-* You have multiple hooks of each type on an `href`
+* You can have multiple hooks of each type on an `href`
+* If you have multiple hooks of each type on the same `href`, they fire in the order they are attached

 A hook is a function, with the following parameters.